aatapa/RLScore/docs/tutorial_regression.rst

 Next we consider how to implement K-fold cross-validation.
 RLS implements computational shortcuts for repeated holdout, that allow implementing different cross-validation schemes with almost the same computational cost as training RLS only once.
-This can be used to implement regular 10-fold or 5-fold cross-validation if one preferes these to leave-one-out, though in our opinion the main advantage is realized with non i.i.d. data, where leave-one-out cannot be used reliably.
+This can be used to implement regular 10-fold or 5-fold cross-validation if one prefers these to leave-one-out, though in our opinion the main advantage is realized with non i.i.d. data, where leave-one-out cannot be used reliably.
 The computational shortcuts are based on further refinement of the results published in [2]_ and [3]_, the parse